codex-academy/SortAndSearch/pages/datastructures.md

 The undo command in a text editor is a good example of using a Stack in real life.
 If you press undo the last thing you did is undone.
 If you keep on going the last thing that will be undone will be the first change you made to the text document.

-You can use a Javascript list to create a simple Stack.
+You can use a JavaScript list to create a simple Stack.

 Look at this code and try it out: